Zayed-Alhashmi/search-engine-WebService/README.md

 pytest tests/ -v
 ```

-There are **34 tests** in total covering the crawler, indexer, storage, and search modules.
+There are **37 tests** in total covering the crawler, indexer, and search modules.
 All tests use mocking and do not make real network calls.

 ## Design Decisions

 - The inverted index stores both word count and positions for each page, allowing frequency-based ranking and potential future use of positional data.
 - Multi-word queries use AND logic: a page must contain every query word to appear in results.
-- Results are ranked by total word frequency across all query terms, so the most relevant pages appear first.
+- Results are ranked by TF-IDF score: term frequency is normalised for page length, and rare words are rewarded over common ones.
 - A 6-second politeness window is enforced between every request as required by the coursework specification.
 - Single-character tokens are filtered out during tokenisation to reduce noise in the index.
 - The index is saved as JSON for simplicity and human readability.
+- Save and load functions live in indexer.py to keep the project structure minimal.

 ## Dependencies